apache/trafficserver/doc/admin-guide/plugins/slice.en.rst

         Requires setting up an intermediate loopback remap rule.
         -r for short

-    --prefetch-count=<int> (optional)
-        Default is 0
-        Prefetches successive 'n' slice block requests in the background and cached.
-Especially for large objects, prefetching can improve cache miss latency.
-        -f for short

     --skip-header=<header name> (default: X-Slicer-Info)
         Header name used by the slice plugin after the loopback to indicate that the slice plugin should be skipped.